 Are you into Mental Health?

-This May, NAMI Austin is joining affiliates across the United States in shining the light on mental health with an array of activities and events.
-Mark your calendars for these events, and keep an eye Facebook and Twitter for the latest updates.
+NAMI Austin joins affiliates across the United States to shine light on mental health with events designed to inspire, inform and get you involved!
+Mark your calendar and keep an eye on Facebook, Twitter and our website for updates.
 Get #IntoMentalHealth with exciting events all month long!

 Hear about our events on the “Inside Austin” podcast with Matt Alvarez below: